-A guide for attending EES online events
+A guide for attending EES events

-As well as running our own programme of online events, we also occasionally host events by other initiatives and organisations.
+As well as running our own programme of events, we also occasionally host events by other initiatives and organisations.
 In any event, the views expressed by speakers are not necessarily representative of the views of the EES.

-‘See’ you in an online event soon!
+We hope to see you at an event soon!

-1. Attending an EES online event
+1. Attending an EES event

 3. What do I need to participate in an online event?

-5. What should I do if I encounter technical problems?
+6. What should I do if I encounter technical problems?

 2. Webinar guidance